cheery/pygame_tutorial/README.md

 The basic premise here is that it's quite much impossible to come up with a high-quality well-optimized software by designing it all in single pass before writing the source code.
 Writing programs is a puzzle of sort, and you need to open the problem space to yourself before you can work your way through.

 I just told what I want to teach you with this tutorial.
-The problem is such skills cannot be learned by reading.
+An one problem is that such skills cannot be learned by reading.
 You'll have to learn this yourself as best this text can do is to show the way.

-If you are target audience, you should already know a little bit about python the programming language.
-Here's a glossary of concepts you should understand about python:
+If you are the target audience for this tutorial you should already know a little bit about python the programming language.
+Here's a glossary of concepts and grammatical constructs you should understand about python:

 * Function
 * Function call